Skip to content

 Getting started with Safety Metrics

-Adding total monthly work hours
+How to add total monthly work hours

-Account Owners are responsible for entering the organisation’s total work hours each month.
+People with Object Manager access can enter the organisation's total work hours each month.
 These figures are used to calculate all safety metrics.

 • Average number of employees